huaiyumi/FPR_calculation/README.md

 | `new_annotations` | Experimental annotations created **after** the prediction date.
 Should contain only the genomes present in the predictions |
 | `do_not_annotate` list | Terms labelled `gocheck_do_not_annotate` in `go-basic.obo`.
 These are excluded from the calculation |

+*Test files are provided in the Files/ folder.

 ---

 ## Step 3: Generate Metrics